ritchievm/Cheat-sheet/Commands/Samba.md

 in advance:check wire connection virtual box

 1. check if needed packages are installed: yum info "packagename)
-    - libsemanage-python, samba, samba-client, samba-common
+    - libsemanage-python, samba, samba-client, samba-common,(vsftpd for ftp)

 2. check if samba is running:  sudo systemctl status smb.service AND  sudo systemctl status nmb.service

 3. check if firewall is running: sudo firewall-cmd --state
  - if not running: systemctl start name.service

 4. check if samba is allowed through firewall: sudo firewall-cmd --list-all
- - if not allowed: firewall-cmd --permanent -add-service=smb (and nmb)
+ - if not allowed: firewall-cmd --permanent --zone=public -add-service=samba
+ - and reload firewall firewall-cmd --reload

 5. check the configuration files:vi or cat
     - Samba: etc/samba.smb.conf